Bayes linear kinematics in a dynamic Bayesian survival model: Application: Leukemia survival rates

 We can perform a similar process for $\beta_{1,2},\beta_{1,3}$ and $\beta_{1,4}$.
 Details are omitted.
 The results of the elicitation process are given in Table \ref{tab:KJW}.

 \cite{Rev10} discuss the problem of assessing prior covariances in Bayes linear structures.
-In our case, having chosen a suitable reference point for the baseline, it seems reasonable to set all of the prior covariances between the parameters in an interval to zero.
+In our case, we centred the covariates by subtracting typical values so that the baseline hazard refers to a central, ``typical'', case.
+Having done this, it is reasonable to have zero prior covariance between the coefficients of covariates in an interval and the baseline log hazard in that interval.
+Moreover, we saw no reason to suppose that learning that the coefficient of one covariate was larger than our prior expectation of it would cause us to revise our expectation for the coefficient of another covariate so we set the prior covariances between coefficients within a time interval to zero.
 It still remains to make specifications of the forms of $G_{j}$ and $E_{j}$.
 With equal-length intervals, a prior in which $ E_{j} $ decreases with $ j $ is likely to be appropriate as we may well expect effect sizes to settle towards steady values as time increases.
 However, with our lengthening intervals, we propose a stationary prior.
-We set $ B_{j} = B$ with $\E(B) = m_{0},\ \Var(B)=C_{0},\ E_{j}=E $ and $ G_{j} = \rho I_{5} $ for all $ j, $ where $\rho$ is a scalar with $0<\rho<1$ and $I_{5}$ is the $(5\times 5)$ identity matrix.
-We achieve stationarity by setting $C_{j}=C=C_{0}+E/(1-\rho^{2})$.
-Once we have chosen values for $C,\ C_{0}$ and $\rho$, this allows us to determine the value of $E$.
+We set $ B_{j} = B$ with $\E(B) = m_{0},\ \Var(B)=C_{0},\ E_{j}=E $ and $ G_{j} = \phi I_{5} $ for all $ j, $ where $\phi$ is a scalar with $0<\phi<1$ and $I_{5}$ is the $(5\times 5)$ identity matrix.
+We achieve stationarity by setting $C_{j}=C=C_{0}+E/(1-\phi^{2})$.
+Once we have chosen values for $C,\ C_{0}$ and $\phi$, this allows us to determine the value of $E$.